- U.S. Small Business Administration (SBA) and conventional bank loans offer businesses low interest rates and fixed terms.

 There are three main types of SBA loans:

-SBA microloans: These are SBA-backed loans ranging from $10,000 to $50,000.
+- SBA microloans: These are SBA-backed microloans ranging from $10,000 to $50,000.
 Designed for small startups and borrowers with limited collateral and/or sales, they can be used by companies that need a small financial boost.

 - 504 loans: These are long-term, fixed-rate loans used for expansion and/or modernization.
 These loans can be used to purchase large pieces of equipment or real estate.
 Terms for these loans can last 10, 20 or 25 years.